Sports and Dance Injuries

 She is a 'hands-on' expert for shoulder, elbow, wrist and hand injury physiotherapy as well as hip pain, knee pain and ankle pain with equally expert treatment for neck pain, middle back pain and low back pain - Treatment at its best!

-Michael Durtnall - Expert in musculoskeletal diagnosis, X-ray diagnosis and spinal manipulation has treated and advised dancers from the Royal Ballet under Monica Mason, Ballet Rambert under Mark Baldwin, Royal Academy of Dancing under Susan Danby, Northern Ballet, Les Grands Ballets Canadiens de Montréal, Russell Maliphant Dance Company and Riverdance for over twenty-five years.
+Michael Durtnall - Expert in musculoskeletal diagnosis and spinal manipulation has treated and advised dancers from the Royal Ballet under Monica Mason, Ballet Rambert under Mark Baldwin, Royal Academy of Dancing under Susan Danby, Northern Ballet, Les Grands Ballets Canadiens de Montréal, Russell Maliphant Dance Company and Riverdance for over twenty-five years.
 Michael is registered with BAPAM The British Association of Performing Arts Medicine and has a specialist listing.
 He has also achieved the FIFA Diploma in Football Medicine and is able to treat a wide range of sports injuries.
 He has been consulted by dancers of all levels from students suffering knee, ankle, neck and back pain to professional leading dancers and choreographers.

 Michael completed his Master of Science (MSc) specialising in Performing Arts Medicine at University College London UCL.
-His research involved Dancers from Ballet Rambert, Central Ballet School, Trinity Laban Conservatoire of Dance and the Royal Ballet and musicians from the Royal Academy of Music - with very special thanks to Ben Parry (Director RAM)
+His research involved Dancers from Ballet Rambert, Central Ballet School, Trinity Laban Conservatoire of Dance and the Royal Ballet and musicians from the Royal Academy of Music.

 Anne: Ex-ballet Dancer